-For four decades, Kim Martindale has produced some of the country's most prestigious and successful art shows.
-Immersed in the art world from an early age, he has brought his professionalism and enthusiasm to all areas of his work, which includes appraising, advising, buying, selling and gallery management along with art show development, promotion and management.
+For over four and a half decades, Kim Martindale has produced some of the country's most prestigious and successful art shows.
+He was immersed in the art world from an early age and has brought his professionalism and enthusiasm to all areas of his work: appraising, advising, buying, selling, and gallery management, along with art show development, promotion, and management.

 When Martindale was only 16 years old, he helped coordinate and implement the original and influential Santa Fe Antique American Indian Art Show (Whitehawk).
-After graduating from high school in 1979, his specific areas of interest led to intensive studies at various University of California campuses as well as universities in Iowa, Japan and Taiwan.
-Concurrently, he continued his education by getting hands-on experience working for Sotheby’s Los Angeles and Hong Kong.
+After graduating from high school in 1979, his specific areas of interest led to intensive studies at various University of California campuses as well as universities in Iowa, Japan, and Taiwan.
+At the same time, he continued his education by getting hands-on experience working for Sotheby’s Los Angeles and Hong Kong.

-His passions led to a succession of groundbreaking shows in Santa Fe, New Mexico, which he co-produced, including the Ethnographic Art Show, Winter Antiquities Show, the Summer Antiquities Show, and the Old West Show.
+His passions led to a succession of groundbreaking shows in Santa Fe, New Mexico that he co-produced: Ethnographic Art Show, Winter Antiquities Show, the Summer Antiquities Show, and the Old West Show.
 Martindale’s credits also include the Tribal Art Show, held in association with the Denver Art Museum, and the Scottsdale Antiques and Fine Art Show, and ARTscottsdale, both in association with the Phoenix Art Museum and Art and Antiques Magazine.
 In California, he produced the Santa Monica Indian Art Show, as well as the San Francisco show, Ethnic Visions.